File Small Claims Court Santa Cruz

 How To A File Small Claim in Santa Cruz County Court.

 If you want to file a small claim in Santa Cruz County court, you will have to follow a couple of steps.
 Filing a small claim in Santa Cruz County court can be time-consuming.
 Every county court has its own way of filing a small claim.
-A person can file a complaint in Santa Cruz County small claim courts if the dispute is lesser than $10,000 against a person.
+A person can file a complaint in Santa Cruz County small claim courts if the dispute is lesser than $10,000 against the person.

 Prepare The Story of The Event: